Benny Parsons: 1980s

 Parsons raced in about half of the races between 1983 and 1986 for owner Johnny Hayes.
 Parsons' final career victory came in 1984 at the Coca-Cola 500 at Atlanta.

-He appeared in the 1983 Burt Reynolds movie Stroker Ace.
+Parson appeared in the 1983 Burt Reynolds movie Stroker Ace.

 Parsons joined Hendrick Motorsports in 1987 as a substitute driver for Tim Richmond, who was stricken with AIDS.
 During the first lap of a race at Darlington Raceway, Parsons hit the wall and badly damaged his race car.
 He was able to continue, but had to make several pit stops for repairs.
 At one point, his crew chief, Harry Hyde, refused to allow Parsons to pit because he and the crew were on an ice cream break.
 This incident was alluded to in the film, Days of Thunder.
 Another scene in the film was inspired by a real-life incident at Martinsville Speedway involving Parsons and the notoriously cantankerous Hyde.
 Hyde sarcastically told Parsons to hit the pace car on a restart because it was the only thing on the track that Parsons had not hit.

 Parsons drove the No. 90 Bulls Eye BBQ Ford for Junie Donlavey in his final NASCAR season in 1988 and then moved to the broadcast booth, a position that he would hold until his death.

 Parsons did decide to race a few other times.
 The first was during the 2003 Old Dominion 500 as part of an advertising segment for "Wally's World."
 He then drove a ceremonial victory lap at the last fall race at Rockingham in 2003 in a 1973 Chevrolet similar to the one in which he had won a championship.

 Parsons is also credited with discovering former NASCAR driver Greg Biffle at a "Gong Show" held in Tucson, Arizona.